 Charities We Support

-At Something Different Wholesale we support a wide variety of Charities across the world.
+At Something Different Wholesale we support a wide variety of charities around the world.
 We are proud to support social projects in the communities of our suppliers as well as contributing to established charities in the UK and abroad.

 Ban Rom Sai is an orphanage based in Chiang Mai, Thailand which provides a home for 30 children under 18 years old.

-Established in 1999, the orphanage offers a safe haven for local children who have either contracted HIV from their parents of lost their parents to AIDS.
+Established in 1999, the orphanage offers a safe haven for local children who have either contracted HIV from their parents or lost their parents to AIDS.

 The 30 children who are resident have already experienced an unprecedented amount of difficulty in their short lives, dealing with the reality of death of a parent and often finding themselves ostracised from their communities due to their illness and circumstances.